slinderman/stats305b/lectures/05_glms.md

 We can perform maximum likelihood estimation via Newton's method, but do the resulting parameters $\hat{\mbbeta}_{\mathsf{MLE}}$ provide a good fit to the data?
 One way to answer this question is by comparing the fitted model to two reference points: a **saturated** model and a **baseline** model.

 For binomial GLMs (including logistic regression) and Poisson GLMs, the saturated model conditions on the mean equaling the observed response.
-For example, in a Poisson GLM the saturated model is,
+For example, in a Poisson GLM the saturated model's log probability is,
 \begin{align*}
 \log p_{\mathsf{sat}}(\mby)
 &= \sum_{i=1}^n \log \mathrm{Po}(y_i; y_i) \\